 Unlike a drilled shaft pier, Micropiles derive a large percentage of their load from the steel reinforcement.
-This, coupled with achieving their load in skin friction, makes micropiles excellent for both tension and compression loads.
+This, coupled with achieving their capacity in skin friction, makes them excellent for both tension and compression loads.
 Steel casing can also be added to address lateral loading requirements.

 Micropile System Applications

-- Foundation Stabilization of Adjacent Structures: Micropiles can be used in projects with nearby structures, or for structures sharing adjacent walls that may interfere with the stability of your project.
+Micropiles can be used for projects with nearby structures or limited access.
+Since Micropile installation equipment is smaller and less intrusive and is a great option for structures sharing adjacent walls that may interfere with accessibility of your project.

 Micropile Jobs and Considerations

 When compared to other foundation products, Micropiles are customizable and cost efficient and they eliminate the need for additional steps during installation.
-Because Micropile installation can be completed without pre-drilling, project completion time is not compromised.
-Micropiles offer the following features and capabilities:
+Because Micropile installation can be completed without pre-drilling, project completion time stays on track.

-- Helps control corrosion caused by soil
+Help control corrosion caused by soil

-- Provides consistent results in a variety of applications
+Provide consistent results in a variety of applications

-- High load capacity when compared to other options
+High load capacity when compared to other options

-- Pre-drilling not a required step for Micropile installation
+Pre-drilling not a required step for Micropile installation